 Where L = Length, W = Width (feet) and S = Design Speed (mph)

-The design speed used in determining the taper shall be that given in the table in Section 4-7(F).
+The design speed used in determining the taper shall be that given in the table in Section 4-8, "Sight Distance and Visibility Easements at Intersections".

 The Director may specify alternate pavement tapers for the termination of partial streets.